gabriel-gheorghe/wings/README.md

 ### Some queries tips for applying a theme:

 !
 When working with WingsUI, Do not access BevyUI components directly because of unexpected behaviour !
-Instead use built-in Queries !
+Instead, use built-in Queries !

 ```rust
 // This is bad use